nuxt/image/docs/content/en/nuxt-picture.md

 If you want to use modern and optimized formats like `webp` or `avif` and support browsers like `IE` or `Safari` you should use `nuxt-picture` component. `nuxt-picture` component is based on HTML `<picture>` tag, this component is designed to support modern formats and improve browser compatibility at the same time.

-The usage of `nuxt-picture` is same as `nuxt-picture`, with a little differences:
+The usage of `nuxt-picture` is same as `nuxt-image`, with a little differences:

 - When you use moders formats like `webp` in the component, a fallback image with `jpeg` format will generated and uses a fallback images for old browsers.